 While social media is a natural place to include video in your marketing strategy, you can include it on your website and email.
 Landing pages with a video can increase conversions by 80%, and just including the word “video” in your email subject line can increase open and clickthrough rates.

 However, you’ll want to check how fast your webpages load, as it’s one factor in your website’s Google search ranking.
 Mobile devices are often connecting to less reliable networks than desktop computers, which can make for a slower experience.
 Many users will abandon a website if it takes more than a couple of seconds to load.
 And some of those customers may never return.

-- Choose images that have a h3 focal point that appropriately pairs with the messaging.
+- Choose images that have a strong focal point that appropriately pairs with the messaging.